nuxt/image/docs/pages/en/4.providers/ipx.md

 Just add `@nuxt/image` to `modules` (instead of `buildModules`) in `nuxt.config`.
 This will ensure that the `/_ipx` endpoint continues to work in production.

-### Alternative: serverMiddleware
+### Advanced: Custom ServerMiddleware

-If you have an advanced use case, you may instead create a custom server middleware that handles the `/_ipx` endpoint:
+If you have an usecase of a custom IPX instance serving other that `static/` dir, you may instead create a server Middleware that handles the `/_ipx` endpoint:

 1. Add `ipx` as a dependency: